-The Sea Ranch.
-The Sea Ranch has complex topography and soils.
-Two sewage treatment plants owned by the Sonoma County Water Agency serve units at the north end and in the central area of The Sea Ranch (see "Sewer Services" below).
-The remainder of the community is served by individual OWTS.
-An on-site wastewater management district oversees the monitoring and compliance of the OWTS and reports to the North Coast RWQCB and the PRMD annually.
-Over the last 10 years, the majority of OWTS have been permitted in the commons area due to the presence of good soil (Baywood fine sandy loam) and adequate depth to groundwater.
-Some homes are over 1/4 mile from this disposal site in the commons area because the lot is too small or the soil is too shallow to support an OWTS.
-As of March 2006 the commons area still contained room for additional clustered OWTS.
-The County PRMD anticipates construction of more drip dispersal and at-grade alternative OWTS in the future at The Sea Ranch, as these alternative systems take up less area than many other standard and alternative systems (see "Alternatives to Standard Individual Septic Systems" below).
+Sea Ranch, as these alternative systems take up less area than many other standard and alternative systems (see "Alternatives to Standard Individual OWTSs" below).
 A common disposal system should be considered to reduce the large number of individual leach lines across The Sea Ranch.
-Many homes could use one septic tank, or many septic tanks could combine into a transmission line that then flows to a common leachfield.
+Many homes could use one OWTS tank, or many OWTS tanks could combine into a transmission line that then flows to a common leachfield.
 The Sea Ranch Central Sanitation Zone should be expanded to include the Sea Ranch Lodge and Blackpoint Beach, the areas with the most OWTS problems and where breakout of wastewater has occurred on the bluffs.

 Timber Cove.
-Limitations to OWTS at Timber Cove include very small lots, steep slopes, shallow soils, and high groundwater.
+Limitations to OWTSs at Timber Cove include very small lots, steep slopes, shallow soils, and high groundwater.
 The water supply is limited.
-Most of the OWTS at Timber Cove are non-standard alternative systems.
+Most of the OWTSs at Timber Cove are non-standard alternative systems.
 It is not possible to build on most vacant lots.

 GOAL C-PF-2: Ensure that growth and development match existing water and wastewater treatment and disposal capacities.

-Objective C-PF-2.1: Plan for growth and development to match existing water and wastewater treatment and disposal capacities and facilities.

 Objective C-PF-2.1: Plan for growth and development to match existing water and wastewater treatment and disposal capacities and facilities.
 Objective C-PF-2.2: Operate County water and wastewater treatment and disposal facilities in compliance with applicable State and Federal standards.
 Objective C-PF-2.3: Help resolve water problems resulting from proliferation of small water systems.
 Objective C-PF-2.4: Limit extension of public water and sewer services into rural areas.